Rape of Betty Jean Owens: The attack

 On May 2, 1959, three white men, William Collinsworth, Patrick Scarborough, and David Beagles, along with Ollie Stoutamire, a 16-year-old white boy, set out together to find a woman to sexually assault.
 They approached a car at Jake Gaither Park armed with shotguns and switchblades.
 Patrick Scarborough pressed his shotgun against the African American driver's nose and ordered the occupants out of the car.
 Four African Americans stepped out of the car, two men and two women.
 All four people in the car were students at Florida A&M University (FAMU).
 Scarborough forced the two black men to kneel on the ground, and David Beagles held the two black women at knifepoint.
 Scarborough ordered the black men, Richard Brown and Thomas Butterfield, to leave and they slowly drove away.

 The two black women left at the hands of the four white men were Edna Richardson and Betty Jean Owens.
 Edna Richardson broke free of the men and ran into a nearby park, leaving Betty Jean Owens alone with her attackers.
 Beagles promised to release her only if she did what they wanted her to do.
 They drove her to the edge of town and subsequently raped her seven times.
 Edna Richardson and the other two male students were able to make it back to their car and went to the local police station to report what had happened to them.
 The officer on duty that night was Joseph D. Cooke Jr., a 19-year-old intern.
 To the surprise of many people, he called for back up and searched for Owens.
 The officer spotted the car of the assailants and a chase ensued.
 Eventually, the group pulled their car over and the muffled screams of Owens could be heard from the car.
 She was bound and gagged on the backseat floorboard.

-The four attckers were then arrested and taken to jail.
+The four attackers were then arrested and taken to jail.
 They did not take their arrest seriously and joked with each other on the way to jail.
 All of them made written confessions to having abducted Owens at gunpoint and raping her.

 Owens was impregnated by the rape.
 Officials helped make arrangements for her to get an abortion in New York.